rec/hardback/README.rst

 part of the data even if a lot of it is lost.
 Otherwise, you really have to guess.

+So we're going to have to intersperse the metadata block within all the other blocks periodically if we really want something that can be partially reconstructed!

-Somewhere here I need to point out that "raw" formats like RAW and AIFF are much preferable for this sort of archival activity because compressed formats dramatically magnify the effect of any errors or gaps.
+Also, "raw" formats like RAW and AIFF are much preferable for this sort of archival activity because compressed formats dramatically magnify the effect of any errors or gaps.
+If you had a book containing the digital data for an AIFF or RAW, you could still reconstruct pieces of it even if you only have a limited number of pages, whereas you might get nothing at all if you were using mp3 or jpg files.